arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/Aptitude/Aptitude_notes.md

 * The world is a drama, stagged in a dream, I am enjoying the show wake me up tomorrow.
 * We attract what we are ready for.
 [Law of Attraction]
 * Life is a disturbing episode in the blissful sleep of nothingness.
+* If I have failed in certain vertures of life then I have failed in those ventures and I am not a failure in life.

 ## Scratch Board